FSE 2021 Artifact Track: Call for Submissions

 - A copy of the accepted paper in PDF format.

-By Friday May 28, 2021 register your artifact at the FSE 2021 HotCRP site by submitting a two pages (max) abstract in PDF format.
-The abstract should include the paper title, the purpose of the artifact, the badge(s) you are claiming, and the technology skills assumed by the reviewer evaluating the artifact.
-Please also mention if running your artifact requires specific operating systems or other environments.
+By Friday May 28, 2021 register your artifact at the FSE 2021 HotCRP site by submitting an abstract for the artifact, which should describe the purpose of the artifact.
+In the supplied form you should also fill in the badge(s) you are claiming, the technology skills assumed by the reviewer evaluating the artifact, and any operating system and environment requirements.

 By Friday June 4, 2021 complete your submission by making sure that all the content related to the actual artifact is available.